1932 Auckland Rugby League season: Financial statement, player passes and ground fees

 The financial statement said that the revenue from the 1931 season totalled £2,907 with £2,293 coming from gate receipts and £228 from ground rents.
 Spending had amounted to £2,066 meaning a net surplus of £813.
 Of this £472 was given to Auckland clubs, £68 to the Referees’ Association and the Junior Management Committee, £30 in grants to visiting teams, £195 in honorariums, and £66 in presentations and trophies.
 Carlaw Park was valued as an asset at £10,152.
 At a meeting of the Auckland Rugby League Board of Control on 17 March it was decided to continue with giving teams a percentage of the gate takings as had been started in 1931.

 The League made a decision on an issue that had caused problems for several years, which was the abuse of players passes to gain entry to Carlaw Park on match days.
 Club secretaries would now have to supply the names of senior team players and that they would be checked in a side gate by a special official.

 It was decided to admit military patients from Auckland Hospital into Carlaw Park to watch Senior matches free of charge news.
 The Patients’ Welfare Committee gratefully acknowledged the league for the move.

-The Auckland Rugby League, Auckland Rugby Union, and Auckland Football Association had asked the City Council if they could reduce their ground fees owing to the number of unemployed players.
-The City Council decided to reduce charges despite their Parks Committee suggesting otherwise.
+The Auckland Rugby League, Auckland Rugby Union, and Auckland Football Association had asked the city council if they could reduce their ground fees owing to the number of unemployed players.
+The city council decided to reduce charges despite their Parks Committee suggesting otherwise.
 Mr. E.J.
 Phelan moved to reduce fees from 5s to 3s for games played from 12:30pm to 1:45pm, from 10s to 7s/6d for games played from 1:45pm to 3pm, and from 15s to 12s/6d for games played from 3pm onwards.
 This motion was passed by a show of hands.

 Radio broadcast of Carlaw Park games

 For the first ever time commentary of a game at Carlaw Park was broadcast.
 The 1ZQ station broadcast coverage of the Ponsonby v Devonport game in Round 1.
+A temporary stand was also built to accommodate extra spectators for the England tour matches.